arjunrawal07/Coding-Journal/Fibonacci.md

 ### Solution 3: Memoization

 Store the arguments of each function call along with the result.
-If the function is called again with the _same arguments_, return the already calculated result that we have stored, instead of running the function again and duplicating the result (like in recursion) This optimizes the runtime.
+If the function is called again with the _same arguments_, return the already calculated result that we have stored, instead of running the function again and duplicating the result (like in recursion).
+This optimizes the runtime.

 ```js
 //Define a function called 'memoize' that takes in a function 'fn' that will return a faster function